 Meanwhile, the band Klaatu, notorious for not touring, needed to fulfill a contractual obligation to go on the road, and thus had to augment their trio for the live environment.
 McCracken and Gingrich were drafted in for the job, with Terry Watkinson joining soon thereafter (Terry is seen below singing lead on his own song called "Weep No More"; a Mike Gingrich tune called "Anastasia" was performed as well).
-The sextet played a couple dozen dates from November 1981 through summer 1982, mostly opening for Prism (and reportedly stealing the show at nearly every gig; Prism subsequently split immediately after the tour) and continuing with headlining club dates.
+The sextet played a couple dozen dates from November 1981 through summer 1982, initially opening for Prism (and reportedly stealing the show at nearly every gig; Prism subsequently split immediately after the tour) and continuing with headlining club dates.
 McCracken left the project in mid-1982 (being replaced by Marty Morin) to join the band Wrabit.
 Around this time Watkinson also played with B.B.
 Gabor and Frank Soda.

 And of course, in 1982 Kim Mitchell released his self-titled EP, setting the course for a very successful solo career.
 Several of his albums went platinum (one three times platinum) in Canada, leading to three Juno awards (with 17 nominations in all).
 His partnership with Max Webster lyricist Pye Dubois remained intact for most of this fruitful period.
 He continued to headline the arenas in Canada as a solo artist, and has maintained his status as one of the country's top concert acts.
 He also remains popular in Sweden, where he headlined the Sweden Rock Festival in 2005.
 From 2004 to 2015 Kim was a DJ at Toronto rock radio station Q107, where he regularly had candid conversation with some of the biggest names in the business.